Chapter Sixty Nine IV

 “The air gun will put one of these darts through a two inch plank, I’ve done it.
 But it likely won’t make the tank blow.
 I’m going to throw a flare on it and the bikes.
 We going to have a hell of a bonfire.”

 The bikes are lined up neatly in two rows of twelve on the side of the pool nearest me and Black.
-I take the air gun, bullets look like darts without feathers, these cased in titanium, remove the empty clip and pop in the second clip.
-Each clip carries six bullets, I’d used one, have another three in my pocket.
+I take the air gun, bullets look like darts without feathers, these cased in titanium, remove the empty magazine and pop in afresh one.
+Each magazine carries six bullets, I’d used one, have another three in my pocket.

 I bust the gas tanks on the bikes at the corners, then two in the middle.
 The scent of leaking gasoline fills the air.
 I ping a dart at the propane tank, it sticks in the side, but there is no way to tell if it created a leak.
 My owl eyes notice the copper tubing that runs to the regulator.
 I stick a dart in it, hear the sound of escaping gas.
 I ding the tank twice more, one bullet makes it through, the hiss of more gas.
 Black and I back deeper into the palmettos.